BG3-Community-Library-Team/bg3-community/Information/Textures/texture-types.md

   *~Format:~* *~BC3/DXT5~ ~Linear~*
   RGB - every channel is draconic bloodline decorative mask - they will replace DMSK if gamer choose the DB subclass, keep it in mind
   ![1200px-dgb_draconic_bloodline_dmsk1.png](/engine_texture_variants/1200px-dgb_draconic_bloodline_dmsk1.png)

+	6. **Illithid MSk**

+  *~Format:~* *~BC3/DXT5~ ~Linear~*
+	RED channel - X Axis Normals
+  GRN channel - Y Axis Normals
+  BLU channel - Mask
+  ALPHA channel - Not Exist
+  **Note:**
+  For head it is 1x1 ratio image, for body it is 1x2.
+If you have any UV parts out of 1x1 bot by 1, this parts will take info from 2nd part of texture

 ---